jhuang678/Distribution_Generator/README.md

 ## Abstract

-RVGenerator is a Python library package that allows users to generate random variates from a wide range of probability distributions.
-With support for over 15 distributions, including Uniform(a,b), Triangular(a,b,c), Exponential(λ), Weibull (λ, β), Gamma(α,λ)/Erlang_n (λ), Chi-squared(n), Normal (μ, σ^2), Lognormal(µ,σ^2), Student's t(n), Bernoulli(p), Binomial(n,p), Geometric(p), Poisson (λ), RVGenerator is a versatile tool for simulation and modeling tasks in engineering and science.
+PDGenerator is a Python library package that allows users to generate random variates from a wide range of probability distributions.
+With support for over 15 distributions, including Uniform(a,b), Triangular(a,b,c), Exponential(λ), Weibull (λ, β), Gamma(α,λ)/Erlang_n (λ), Chi-squared(n), Normal (μ, σ^2), Lognormal(µ,σ^2), Student's t(n), Bernoulli(p), Binomial(n,p), Geometric(p), Poisson (λ), PDGenerator is a versatile tool for simulation and modeling tasks in engineering and science.

 To ensure accuracy and reliability, the library uses well-established methods for generating pseudo-random variants and applying the Inverse Transform Theorem and Convolution Method to generate other distributed random variates.
 These methods are described in detail in *Simulation Modeling and Analysis, 5th (Law, 2015)* [1].

-Additionally, all distributions in RVGenerator have been thoroughly tested using rigorous goodness of fit tests, including Chi-squared and Kolmogorov-Smirnov tests, and have passed with a 95% confidence level, confirming that the generated data conforms to the distribution defined by the user.
+Additionally, all distributions in PDGenerator have been thoroughly tested using rigorous goodness of fit tests, including Chi-squared and Kolmogorov-Smirnov tests, and have passed with a 95% confidence level, confirming that the generated data conforms to the distribution defined by the user.

-Overall, RVGenerator is a valuable resource for anyone seeking to generate random variates from a range of probability distributions, with reliable results that have been rigorously tested and validated.
+Overall, PDGenerator is a valuable resource for anyone seeking to generate random variates from a range of probability distributions, with reliable results that have been rigorously tested and validated.

 ## Description
 This is the Python package for the **PDGenerator** Python library package that allows users to generate random variates from a wide range of probability distributions.
 To use the library package, you can download it and import it in any Python script without a complicated installation process.